Sebastian County, Arkansas: Politics

 Whereas most of Arkansas was overwhelmingly blue up to the mid-2000s, Sebastian has been a solidly Republican county at the presidential level since Dwight Eisenhower won it in 1952.
-Since that election, no Democrat has ever again carried this county, though native son Bill Clinton came within less than 1,000 votes of doing so during both of his campaigns.
+Since that election, no Democrat has ever again carried this county, although native son Bill Clinton came within less than 1,000 votes of doing so during both of his campaigns.
 Jimmy Carter is the only other Democrat to come reasonably close to winning the county.
 However, Democrats continued to split most local offices and state legislative seats with Republicans well into the 1990s.
 While Fort Smith has elected Democratic mayors and still elects some Democrats to the state legislature, the rest of the county is powerfully Republican.